There are a number of ways that you can use home renovations and improvements to minimize your taxes.

 Except for fuel cells (which must be installed in your primary residence to qualify), the credit can be used for items installed in vacation or second homes as well.

 This tax credit must be taken in the tax year that the item was placed in service, and a Manufacturer Certification Statement must accompany the item to qualify.
-For complete details, visit Federal Tax Credits for Energy Efficiency.
+For complete details, visit Federal Tax Credits for Consumer Energy Efficiency.

 Home sale exemption

 Under the home sale exemption, qualified sellers do not have to pay capital gains on appreciation of their primary residence when it is sold for a profit of $250,000 or less if filing as single and $500,000 or less if filing married filing joint.
 Because home renovations increase the basis in your home, they can help reduce the amount of your sale price that is counted as profit, and therefore can potentially help get you under the home sale exemption to avoid capital gains altogether.
-Even if not, the increased basis will limit the taxable portion of the sale price.
+Even if not, the increased basis can limit the taxable portion of the sale price.

 Remember, TurboTax Deluxe can help you find every tax deduction and credit you're entitled to, including those related to improving your home.